daryllstrauss/tango/README.md

 all line up.

 Run the reader as:
-    python reader.py Scan<N>.data
+    python reader.py DIR
+Where dir is a directory containing the scans.

-It will output a few lines of diagnostic information as it processes the data.
+It will output a few lines of diagnostic information as it processes each of the scans.
+The output will be a ply file in the same directory.

 I've been loading the scan in to meshlab.
-You should see your scans line up.
+You should see your scans basically line up.

 The reader is really simple, and the matmath.py file includes the details of the transformations being used to align the data.
 Hopefully this is a simple